Deutsche Telekom plans new packages after internet cap blocked

 It had said that, from 2016, customers who sign up for flat-rate internet deals and who exceed their monthly data download limit would see their surfing speed capped at 2 megabits per second (Mbit/s).

-The Cologne district court ruled in favor of the consumer lobby group Verbraucherzentrale NRW, which had brought the case to court.
+The Cologne district court ruled in favour of the consumer lobby group Verbraucherzentrale NRW, which had brought the case to court.

 Deutsche Telekom's Van Damme declined to indicate how much customers will have to pay for the new packages, but he said that the new flat-rate packages would be more expensive than the contracts with fixed data volumes.